cschuyle/toyproblems/Brackitz/Clojure/README.md

 # brackitz

 A coding challenge I got for an interview.
-It was administered by Hackerrank (on behalf of the actual interviewing compnay), but I didn't submit this version (I submitted it in Java 7 instead, yes chicken me).
+It was administered by Hackerrank (on behalf of the actual interviewing company), but I didn't submit this Cllojure version (I submitted it in Java 7 instead, yes chicken me).

-The challenge is: strings containing balanced brackets of the () [] {}
+The challenge is: Validate properly-bracketed strings.
+A valid string must contain only balanced brackets of the () [] {} variety (I elect to ignore any characters besides the brackets - the condition is, any of the brackets must be properly balanced, but the string can contain any other characters.)
-variety (plus any other characters besides these, I elect to ignore), are valid; otherwise (if the brackets are not balances), not valid.

 This has a bit of extra credit in it: It gives relatively good validation error messages.